Did you know that you can lose about 50–100 hairs in a day?

 Smoking causes not only negative effects on your lungs but also on your hair.
 You're more likely to experience hair loss if you're a smoker.
 To stop hair loss, it may be a good idea to quit smoking.

 The deficiencies of vitamins B, B12, C, and D and the excesses of vitamins A, E, and B5 can cause hair loss.
-Thankfully, there are ways that you can treat this hair loss, including eating a balanced diet, using medications such as Minoxidil and Finasteride, and lifestyle changes such as exercising and sleeping well.
+Thankfully, there are ways that you can treat this hair loss, including eating a balanced diet, using medications, and lifestyle changes such as exercising and sleeping well.